 Technically, a person needs to be 18 years of age to gamble online.
 Yet we have talked with teens as young as 12 years old who have bet real money online.
 How do they do it?

 Listen to Joshua.
 “I just click the button that says I’m 18, or I enter a fake birthday.
 Then I can just play with a prepaid (debit) card… I get those cards for Christmas and my birthday.”

 Caden’s perspective: “My dad and I play together.
 We use his card.
 I even wrote down his card number and have played by myself.
 He doesn’t pay attention to all his charges so he hasn’t found out.”

-Internet gambling websites, even when played for 'free', are not a safe bet.
+Internet gambling websites, even when played for ‘free’, are not

-Although most people who play poker or other games--even when money is involved--don't develop gambling problems, this is the first generation of this kind of gambling.
+Although most people who play poker or other games–even when money is involved–don’t develop gambling problems, this is the first generation of this kind of gambling.
 Electronic gambling (typically known through games like video poker and video slots) is considered the most addictive type of gambling.
-In fact, these games are so addictive they are often referred to as the 'crack cocaine' of gambling.
+In fact, these games are so addictive they are often referred to as the ‘crack cocaine’ of gambling.

 Above: it’s hard to tell the difference between free sites and pay-to-play sites.
 Most of the time, it’s a simple difference between “.net” and “.com.”
 The free sites, as a rule, have better odds of winning.

 How can online gambling be so addictive?
 The games are done in isolation, can be played (and money can be spent) very quickly, and there is no time limit for most electronic forms of gambling.

 Internet gambling adds even more of a dimension to the concern of electronic gambling–more isolation more access to money (through credit cards), more time.